 Rule of Cosmos

-As a rule of the Cosmos, only one champion, one artifact, one realm, and one holding card can be in play at a time.
-When a specific champion, artifact, realm, or holding is in play, another player cannot have it.
-If You have Suingu, the Necromancer (186/Prime) card "in play," your opponent cannot have the same card in his pool or battle.
+As a rule of the Cosmos, only one champion, one artifact, one realm, one dungeon, and one holding card can be 'in play' at a time.
+When a specific champion, artifact, realm, dungeon or holding is 'in play', another player cannot have it.
+If You have Suingu, the Necromancer (186/Prime) card 'in play,' your opponent cannot have the same card in his pool or battle.

-Remember that champions in Limbo, Dungeon, Discard pile, and Abyss are not considered to be "in play."
-Check the Limbo and Dungeon sections for details on what happens if you play your pool's champions while another's is still stuck in the Limbo.
+Remember that champions in Limbo, Dungeon, Discard pile, and Abyss are not considered to be 'in play.'
+Check the Limbo and Dungeon sections for details on what happens if you play champions while another's is still stuck in Limbo or hides in the Dungeon.